 Kerala has an abundance of both tea and coffee drinking culture.
 But in North Kerala, where I hail from, tea is more popular.

-I won’t lie at the outset and say things like: “Tea drinking is integral to the culture of Kerala,” or “Malayalis take their tea very seriously.”
+I won’t say things like: “Tea drinking is integral to the culture of Kerala,” or “Malayalis take their tea very seriously.”
 It’s not and they don’t.
 Now alcohol, that’s a different story.

 Tea is mostly in the background of Mallu life.
 It’s there.
 Malayalis don’t acknowledge how important it is.
 That being said, they sure drink a lot of it.